seed4j/seed4j/documentation/cucumber.md

 ```
 Feature: Simple WebService test
   Background:
-    Given I am logged in as "user"
+    Given I am logged in as a "user"

   Scenario: Calling WebService with static assertion
     When I get simple bean "Bob"
-    Then I get simple response with name "Bob" and age 42
+    Then I get a simple response with the name "Bob" and age 42
 ```

 You'll then have to define the glue code: